bringg/customer-js-sdk/README.md

 ##### setDestination(lat, lng)
 set the destination for the order (i.e the customer's location).
 `the destination is needed for eta calculations.`
+`to get eta calculation, you must either use this method or use initializeBringg with a share_uuid`

 ##### setConfiguration(sharedLocationConfiguration)
 usually once the sdk is provided with a share_uuid it obtains the necessary configuration for itself.